CSM Redefined

 Who writes it

-Anthony Rios.
+Anthony Edwards.
 12+ years in Customer Success, primarily in enterprise and technical software.
-Portfolios in the $15M–$30M ARR range.
+Personal book in the $15M–$30M ARR range.
+Teams led, responsible for $100M+ in combined portfolio value.
 Background in network security before moving into CS, which means the technical buyer side of an enterprise sale is familiar territory.

 MBA, CCNA, Gainsight certifications.
 Roles across Forcepoint, Raytheon, and McAfee.
 The writing here is grounded in the actual work of those portfolios — what got results, what did not, and what the patterns look like once you have run enough renewal cycles to see them.